 Transcoders A-D can connect to any DDI.
-Transcoders WD can only go to local memory.
+Transcoders WD\ can only go to system memory.
+Transcoders DSI\ can connect only to DDIA and DDIB.

 Mode Set

 A mode set sequence is the programming sequence that must be followed when enabling or disabling output to a display.
 There are several different mode set sequences documented in the following sections.
 The sequence to use depends on which type of port is being enabled or disabled.